nixworks/public/news/2010/12/30/index.md

 ##### Asia
 ### [An international aid convoy from Asia enters Gaza, though Iranian and Jordanian members of the flotilla are denied entry and generators donated by Iran are banned too. ](/news/2010/12/30/an-international-aid-convoy-from-asia-enters-gaza-though-iranian-and-jordanian-members-of-the-flotilla-are-denied-entry-and-generators-dona.md)
-_Context: Gaza Strip, Asia, Iran, Jordan_
+_Context: Asia, Gaza Strip, Iran, Jordan_

 ##### Israel
 ### [Israeli forces arrest Hamas MP Khalil Ar-Rabai after surrounding his home in the early morning in the southern West Bank town of Yatta.
 The destruction of family property is also reported. ](/news/2010/12/30/israeli-forces-arrest-hamas-mp-khalil-ar-rabai-after-surrounding-his-home-in-the-early-morning-in-the-southern-west-bank-town-of-yatta-the.md)
-_Context: West Bank, Yatta, Hamas, Israel_
+_Context: West Bank, Hamas, Israel, Yatta_

 ##### Yemen
 ### [The Yemeni government releases at least 428 Houthi northern rebels as part of a ceasefire mediated by Qatar in return for 10 military vehicles. ](/news/2010/12/30/the-yemeni-government-releases-at-least-428-houthi-northern-rebels-as-part-of-a-ceasefire-mediated-by-qatar-in-return-for-10-military-vehicl.md)